Accelerated Financial Solutions is a debt collection agency that collects money on behalf of other companies.

 This account will show future lenders that you have a history of failing to pay bills.
 It will also cause your score to drop for as long as seven years.

 All of this sounds pretty terrible, but there are certain steps you can take to remedy the situation.

 Read on to learn more about how you can stop Accelerated Financial Solutions’ calls and remove them from your credit report.

 Founded in 2004, Accelerated Financial Solutions is a small third-party collection agency.

-They are headquartered in Greenville, SC, but they also have an office in Raymondville, TX.
+Headquartered in Greenville, SC, though they also have an office in Raymondville, TX.

 They may appear on your credit report under a variety of names, including ‘accelerated financial’, ‘afs collections’, or ‘accl fin sol’.